boing6000/generic-rest-api/README.md

 This Laravel 5 package provides easy way for creating REST API based on your models.
 You only need to define list of models that will be used in your API.

+**WARNING!
+This package is currenty under development and is not production ready.**

 ## Instalation

 To install Generic REST API package run this command in your project directory